 This summer, the country will be tuning in to the studios at 890 Commonwealth Avenue more often than ever.

-National Public Radio announced in March a new partnership with WBUR, Boston University’s NPR station, that will push the station’s Here & Now to a larger nationwide audience.
+National Public Radio last week announced a new partnership with WBUR, Boston University’s NPR station, that will push the station’s Here & Now to a larger nationwide audience.
 Here & Now will expand from one hour to two hours and will be updated for different time zones across the country.
 The show will replace Talk of the Nation, a call-in show that has been on the air for 21 years.

 The change comes in response to NPR member stations’ growing demand for news programming, and ultimately means NPR can better react to breaking news situations.
 The two-hour Here & Now, a magazine-style news show, will be produced from noon to 2 p.m.
 ET, and then updated as needed until 4 p.m. for stations that choose to carry it later in the afternoon.
 Here & Now will bridge from Morning Edition, which begins at 5 a.m. in some markets and is updated until noon, to All Things Considered, which starts at 4 p.m.